 Air-Dry Faux Leather

-Never place faux leather in a tumble dryer.
-Hang jackets inside out on a sturdy hanger and allow them to drip dry.
+Never place faux leather in the dryer.
+Hang jackets inside out on a sturdy hanger, and allow them to drip-dry.
 Skirts and pants can either be hung or dried flat on absorbent towels.
 Drying can take up to 24 hours.
-Turn items frequently that are dried flat.
+Frequently turn items that are dried flat.
 To speed drying time, wipe down the garment with a soft, absorbent microfiber cloth.

 Condition With Oil

 When the garment is dry, use a tiny amount of baby, olive, or coconut oil on a soft cloth to condition the faux leather.
-This will keep the faux leather supple and prevent cracking and peeling, and helps remove wrinkles.
+This will keep the faux leather supple, prevent cracking and peeling, and help remove wrinkles.